Microraptor: Feeding

 In 2013 researchers announced that they had found fish scales in the abdominal cavity of another M. gui specimen.
 The authors contradicted the prior suggestion that M. gui hunted only in an arboreal environment, proposing that it was also an adept hunter of fish as well.
 They further argued that the specimen showed a probable adaptation to a fish-eating diet, pointing to the first three teeth of the mandible being inclined anterodorsally, a characteristic often associated with piscivory.
 They concluded that Microraptor was an opportunistic feeder, hunting the most common prey in both arboreal and aquatic habitats.

 Both of these studies regarded each gut contents as instances of predation.
 However, Hone and colleagues (2022) questioned the reliability of these interpretations and wrote that both could just as equally be attributed to scavenging.
 Further, they argued against Microraptor being a specialist in either or both arboreal or aquatic hunting, citing the broad range of vertebrate gut contents (i.e. fish, mammals, lizards, birds) as evidence for a generalist hunting strategy, and that neither required that Microraptor being a specialist for hunting in either habitats.

+Morphometric analysis of the size and shape of its pedal claws, paired with assessment of its joint articulations and pedal soft tissues using laser-stimulated fluorescence, suggests that Microraptor may have had a similar raptorial lifestyle to modern hawks.

 In 2019, a new genus of scleroglossan lizard (Indrasaurus) was described from a specimen found in the stomach of a Microraptor.
 The Microraptor apparently swallowed its prey head first, a behavior typical of modern carnivorous birds and lizards.
 The Indrasaurus bones lacked marked pitting and scarring, indicating that the Microraptor died shortly after eating the lizard and before significant digestion had occurred.

 Unlike its fellow paravian Anchiornis, Microraptor has never been found with gastric pellets, despite the existence of four Microraptor specimens that preserve stomach contents.
 This suggests that Microraptor passed indigestible fur, feathers, and bits of bone in its droppings instead of producing pellets.

-Based on the size of the scleral ring of the eye, it has been suggested Microraptor hunted at night.
-However, the discovery of iridescent plumage in Microraptor has cast doubt on this conclusion, as no modern birds that have iridescent plumage are known to be nocturnal.
+Based on the morphology of the scleral ring of the eye, it has been suggested Microraptor hunted at night.
+However, the discovery of dark and glossy plumage in Microraptor may suggest otherwise, as no modern birds with comparable plumage are known to be nocturnal.